lkodinsson/MARS/Basic/PHB.md

 Click [here](/Basic/Maneuvers.md) for the list of universal maneuvers.
 Click [here](/Fantasy/Maneuvers.md) for the list of fantasy maneuvers.

 Maneuvers also have a listed type, which can be one of: *offensive*, *defensive*, or *tactical*.
-These types mostly serve as categorization, but other abilities may refer to the specific use of these types of maneuvers.

 Typically offensive maneuvers perform attacks, defensive maneuvers can be used to defend yourself or others, and tactical maneuvers provide other forms of actions.

 ### Performing Maneuvers